I am a developer in Vienna, Austria.

-I am currently a developer at Webtools, a small development shop in Christchurch.
-I wear many hats there, mostly developing web apps and managing servers.
+I was previously a developer at Webtools, a small development shop in Christchurch, New Zealand.
+I wore many hats there, mostly developing web apps and managing servers.

-I create and maintain web applications for our many diverse clients, from electricity retailers to healthcare professionals, transport agencies to city councils.
-Often these are internal tools with complex requirements, which must be planned and developed with care.
+I created and maintained web applications for our many diverse clients, from electricity retailers to healthcare professionals, transport agencies to city councils.
+Often those were internal tools with complex requirements, which had to be planned and developed with care.

-Our technology stack is a tried and tested combination of CentOS 7 and PHP, with the Yii2 framework.
-Our preferred database is MySQL and we collaborate using Git.
+Our technology stack was a tried and tested combination of CentOS 7 and PHP, with the Yii2 framework.
+Our preferred database wass MySQL and we collaborated using Git.

-I'm also no stranger to more straightforward—but no less important—projects such as company websites.
-For these, our CMS of choice is SilverStripe, with a powerful and flexible PHP framework that allows great out of the box functionality and easy customization.
+I was also no stranger to more straightforward—but no less important—projects such as company websites.
+For these, our CMS of choice was SilverStripe, with a powerful and flexible PHP framework that allows great out of the box functionality and easy customization.

-When I'm not working on web apps, often you can find me provisioning and maintaining servers for our operation.
-Our collection of CentOS 7 VPSs are provisioned with custom Ansible playbooks; I ensure that there are playbooks for all our requirements, and that the servers are secure and running effectively.
+When not working on web apps, often you could find me provisioning and maintaining servers for our operation.
+Our collection of CentOS 7 VPSs were provisioned with custom Ansible playbooks; I ensured that there were playbooks for all our requirements, and that the servers were secure and running effectively.

 I created the software that powers SmartCross, a fun and engaging touch-screen system for pedestrian crossings.
-You can play a Pong-like game against a person across the street, or against the AI.
-These devices are delighting residents and visitors to Christchurch in two central city locations.
+You could play a Pong-like game against a person across the street, or against the AI.
+These devices delighted residents and visitors to Christchurch in two central city locations.

-Inside each device is a Raspberry Pi 3 running Raspbian Linux.
-The operating system is provisioned and secured to stop unauthorised access.
-I wrote a secure software update system that allows installation of new game software in the field, using cryptographically signed packages.
+Inside each device was a Raspberry Pi 3 running Raspbian Linux.
+The operating system was provisioned and secured to stop unauthorised access.
+I wrote a secure software update system that allowed installation of new game software in the field, using cryptographically signed packages.

-The game software itself is written in Python, using the Kivy framework.
-This provides good performance and rapid development of new features, like a survey system and logging of games to a central API.
+The game software itself was written in Python, using the Kivy framework.
+This provided good performance and rapid development of new features, like a survey system and logging of games to a central API.

 Internet of Things

 Through its Ento brand, Webtools is providing IoT solutions for a variety of industries.
-I've built a custom device management system, which provides Sigfox integration, custom alerts, and realtime dashboard.
+I built a custom device management system, which provides Sigfox integration, custom alerts, and realtime dashboard.

 P2C and TruckR

-I develop and maintain the P2C website, which provides current and historical traffic information for a critical New Zealand highway.
+I developed and maintained the P2C website, which provides current and historical traffic information for a critical New Zealand highway.
 The system downloads and processes traffic radar data and presents it in a clear and usable format.

 Related to P2C is TruckR, a native Android/iOS app that provides information about the same highway.
 It features an alerting system for road closures and other disruptions, and an offline map so that travelers can find places to have a rest or grab a bite to eat.